Understanding the Southern Surge

 Nick Kristof of the New York Times visited Southern Surge states, and returned to proclaim: These Three Red States Are the Best Hope in Schooling.

 Are you under the impression that your high-performing state has nothing to learn from these states?
-I highly recommend Chad Aldeman’s insightful comparison of New Jersey vs Mississippi/Louisiana.
+I highly recommend Chad Aldeman’s insightful comparison of New Jersey vs Mississippi/Louisiana, revealing the role of demographics in state outcomes.
 It’ll blow your mind.

 Competing Theories